Wednesday, April 20, 2016

 What to do with all those empty matzah boxes?
 Reinvent them and make one or more of these 8 MommyBlogExpert matzot box recycling crafts, including the eco-friendly planter shown here.
 Directions

-Here's a great DIY no-sew afikomen bag on the Kveller site that your child can make which will become a treasured family heirloom for years to come.
-Designed by Sarah Dahan, AKA Creative Jewish Mom, all that's required is some creativity and a few basic supplies as well as the Hebrew letters template you'll find with the Directions
+Here's a lovely DIY easy to sew afikomen bag older kids can make which will become a treasured family heirloom for years to come.
+Designed by Sarah Dahan, AKA Creative Jewish Mom, all that's required are some basic sewing skills, creativity and a few basic supplies.
+Directions

 Image from MomsandCrafters.com